IS2AI/construction-sites-detection/README.md

 It contains both the **raw source data** (images and XML annotations) and **preprocessed training-ready splits** in YOLO format.

 ## Pretrained Models
-Pretrained models trained on this dataset are available at:
+Pretrained models are available at:
 👉 [issai/CSDS_models](https://huggingface.co/issai/CSDS_models)

 ## Dataset
-Dataset can be accessed at:
+The dataset are available at:
 👉 [datasets/issai/CSDS_models](https://huggingface.co/datasets/issai/CSDS_dataset)
 To request access, please fill out the form.
 Access will be provided once it has been manually.